top of page

 See, I wasn't always a good girl!

 Church itself was a dress-up affair.
 Anyone thinking they saw fashion at any of the royal weddings needs to check a Sunday church service in the West Indies.
 Matching handbag, shoes and hat, complete parures finishing the ensemble.
-It was like something out of an Essence Fashion magazine.
+It was as if out of an Essence Fashion magazine.

 And everyone had their special seat in the church.
 The one you sat in every Sunday.
 Best not make the mistake of sitting in someone else's.
 There was Ms B, who sat on the other side of my great grandmother.
 The unofficial master of ceremonies.
 Guaranteed to a liven any Sunday service going downhill.
 There was Nenen, my great grandma's best friend - she could hold a tune.
-Then there was Ms L, and she was sure to tell me if a strand of hair was out of place.
-Another reason I now always look so put together.
-Not that leaving the house looking less than well put together would escape my great grandmother (mother, mother's side) or my mother.
+Then there was Ms L, and she was sure to tell me if a strand of hair was out of place, when my great grandmother was no more to do the job.
+Another reason I always look so put together (their voices still ringing in my head).

 U must always look prensable when u leave the house.